poodlenoodle42/MandelBrot-Cuda-olc-PixelGameEngine/README.md

 Code was taken from his Github and then edited https://github.com/OneLoneCoder/olcPixelGameEngine/blob/master/Videos/OneLoneCoder_PGE_Mandelbrot.cpp

-Have fun exploring the Mandelbrot set with thousands of iterations smoothly.
+Have fun exploring the Mandelbrot set smoothly with thousands of iterations.

 # Changes